tonyx/Sharpino/README.md

 - Creation of any aggregate is based on generating an initial snapshot.
 Deletion is based on generating a new snapshot with the deleted field set to true and on the invalidation of the related cache entry.
   There may also be events associated with the creation and deletion of aggregates, but they are not needed.
 - Contexts don't need creation nor deletion.
 They declare an initial state by a static Zero member.
+- MessageSenders: can be set to NoSender or to a MessageSender that returns a ValueTask that can be used to send messages to a message bus.

 ## Features and technical improvements planned to be added
 - Sending events to a message bus after they have been stored (see the branch 20250802_rabbitmq for an example of implementation).